dokkev/obsidian-valut/Prorioceptive Actuation/Actuator Design in MIT Cheetah.md

 ### Introduction
-- While past robotics have focused on rapid and accurate pick-and-place position control in controlled environments,
+- While past robotics have focused on rapid and accurate pick-and-place position control in controlled environments, future mobile robots must be capable to manager broader dynamic and force-critical interactions in unstructured environments.